microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgUserMobileAppTroubleshootingEventAppLogCollectionRequest.md

 # New-MgUserMobileAppTroubleshootingEventAppLogCollectionRequest

 ## SYNOPSIS
-Create new navigation property to appLogCollectionRequests for users
+The collection property of AppLogUploadRequest.

 ## SYNTAX